 Since demand for gold is bound to increase in the future, the price of gold is sure to rise.
 As the price of gold is bound to rise, so there is no way that your returns will be less than your investment.
 But if you decide to buy gold in the future, you may have to invest more to get the same amount you could get for a much less price right now.
 Hence we see that time plays a key role in investment in gold.
 Keeping a track of the price of Gold can help you determine the best time to invest in gold.

 Know how much to invest

-In most countries it is suggested that only 5% of one’s investment portfolio should be invested in gold.
+In most countries, it is suggested that only 5% of one’s investment portfolio should be invested in gold.
 Yet we see that in India the investment ideally should be 10%-20% of one’s investment portfolio.
-Investing more that that might prove to be risky but investing too less might prove to be foolish.
+Investing more than that might prove to be risky but investing too less might prove to be foolish.
 Hence it is important to calculate and invest a part of your portfolio.

 Beware of scams